 In 2018, the decision was wisely made to change our name again to reflect what we’ve become known best for: ESCA CancerSupport.

-Since its foundation, our services have expanded enormously to include professional counselling, art therapy, mindfulness, yoga and gym classes, breast cancer and bereavement support groups, and more.
 Our services are in English but we welcome any and all nationalities.
-A Drop-In Centre with trained volunteers and a library welcome visitors and provide a friendly and confidential space where they can find support.
+A Centre with trained volunteers and an information library welcomes visitors and provides a friendly and confidential space where they can find support.

-With the generosity and fundraising efforts of the community and our hugely successful annual Paddle for CancerSupport Dragon Boat Festival, we continue to expand our cancer support network and offer help that is year round, free of charge, and accessible to everyone.
+With the generosity and fundraising efforts of the community, the highly appreciated support of our major donors, and our hugely successful annual Paddle for CancerSupport Dragon Boat Festival, we continue to expand our cancer support network and offer help that is year-round, free of charge, and accessible to everyone.

 In 2020, on 4 February, which coincided with our 20th anniversary year and World Cancer Day, we opened the doors to the new ESCA CancerSupport Centre!
 Our dream had come true: the CancerSupport Centre we had always dreamed of.
-We could now offer our services and activities under one roof, in a calm, serene and confidential environment in the beautiful Château du Grand-Saconnex.
+We are now able to offer our services and activities under one roof, in a calm, serene and confidential environment in the beautiful Château du Grand-Saconnex.

 To receive support: